ghungpham/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is an application framework for Node.js that uses javascript to run backend server.
+Express uses routing for application’s endpoints to handle HTTP requests

 - [ ] Describe Middleware?

+Middleware is a function that have access to request and response object, and the next function that is used as argument in a routing method.

 - [ ] Describe a Resource?
+Resource: in the REST recommendations: everything is a resource, and each resource is accessible via unique URL, it can have multiple representations, and is done over a stateless protocol by HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+API return to help clients know if a request was successful by having a response status for successful request with 200 status.

 - [ ] How can we partition our application into sub-applications?
+We can create multiple Routers with its associated data persistence methods, and call it into the index.js file.
+These multiple routers, with each one has its own organized resources and HTTP methods will make its easier to see the sub-applications

 ## Project Setup